+For the case that a UE in EPS changes UE Core Network Capability to (re)enable 5G NAS support, a UE or the network may release and re-establish PDN connection(s) to update 5G session parameters for interworking, after completion of TAU due to UE capability change.
+Whether the UE stores the 5G session parameters, which were received in 5GS, after disabling 5G NAS depends on UE implementation.

 In the case of mobility from 5GS to EPS, if the MME lacks certain capability, e.g. MME not supporting 15 EPS bearers, the 5GC shall not transfer the UE EPS bearers and/or EPS PDN connections that are not supported by the EPC network.
 If the MME does not support 15 EPS bearers, the AMF determines which EBIs cannot be transferred to EPS, and retrieves the EPS bearer contexts from the SMF+PGW-C for the EBIs that can be transferred to EPS.

 NOTE 2: How the AMF determines which EBIs can be transferred to EPS is according to local configuration, e.g. according to DNN, S-NSSAI, ARP associated with an EBI.